SkretasLab/ProteoSeeker/README.md

 ~~~

 ## 3.4 Docker
 <p align="justify">We present two ways to run ProteoSeeker through its image.
-Both ways depend on creating a volume or bind-mount and attaching it to the container running based on the image.
+Both ways depend on creating a volume or bind-mount and attaching it to the container running, based on the image.
 The first way is running ProteoSeeker directly with creating a container.
 The second way is to start a container in interactive mode and then run ProteoSeeker.
-In addition, in either case the volume or bind-mount can be used to provide a tool or database to ProteoSeeker in the container.
-In both cases (volume and bind mount) the protein database provided as an example is a small part of the nr database with additions of proteins associated with RNA polymerase.
-It is used to test that the functionality of the "seek" mode through "type 2" analysis and the "taxonomy" mode through the route of "COMEBin/MetaBinner" work properly in ProteoSeeker.
-You should provide your own protein database, ideally that of the decompressed nr database, in order to use properly the "seek" mode through the "type 2" analysis and the "taxonomy" mode through the "COMEBin/MetaBinner" route of ProteoSeeker.
-To use any other type of analysis and route of the modes of ProteoSeeker the protein database in not necessary.
-ProteoSeeker will detect and utilize Phobius for the topology prediction, if Phobius is installed in the proper directory "phobius" of the shared directory (volume or bind mount), otherwise no topology predictions will take place for the proteins.
+In addition, in either case, the volume or bind-mount can be used to provide a tool or database to ProteoSeeker in the container.
+In both cases (volume and bind mount), the protein database provided as an example is a small part of the nr database with additions of proteins associated with RNA polymerase.
+It is used to test that the functionality of the "seek" mode through "type 2" analysis and the "taxonomy" mode through the route of "COMEBin/MetaBinner" function properly in ProteoSeeker.
+You should provide your own protein database, ideally the decompressed nr database, in order to use properly the "seek" mode through the "type 2" analysis and the "taxonomy" mode through the "COMEBin/MetaBinner" route of ProteoSeeker.
+To use any other type of analysis and route of the modes of ProteoSeeker, the protein database in not necessary.
+ProteoSeeker will detect and utilize Phobius for the topology prediction, if Phobius is installed in the proper directory ("phobius") of the shared directory (volume or bind mount), otherwise no topology predictions will take place for the proteins.
 In addition, you must modify the following line of "phobius.pl" (should be line 25) by changing the name of the file "decodeanhmm" with "decodeanhmm.64bit" for Phobius to work properly in the container:</p>

 From: